Skip to main content

 Extracting text from PDF documents

-PDFTextStream provides two ways to extract text from PDF documents:
+PDFxStream provides two ways to extract text from PDF documents:

 The most commonly-used OutputHandler is com.snowtide.pdf.OutputTarget.
-It extracts all text from the document, page, or block being piped as efficiently as possible, aiming to produce content that is in a natural read-ordering suitable for content-oriented processing (such as indexing and search, summarization, and dictation purposes).
+It extracts all text from the document, page, or block being piped as efficiently as possible, aiming to produce content that is in a natural read-ordering suitable for content-oriented processing (such as indexing and search, summarization, dictation, and translation purposes).
 Here's an example showing OutputTarget in use; in general, aside from minor points of configuration, all OutputHandler usage follows the same pattern:

 public String getPDFText (File pdfFile) throws IOException {